 The suspension of AAR Landing Gear Services’ FAA repair station certificate in February cost AAR Corp. $3 million to $3.5 million in revenue and $1 million in operating income in the quarter ended Feb.
 28, amounts that should be recouped in the succeeding two quarters, the company said.
 FAA suspended the Miami landing gear facility’s certificate on an emergency basis on Feb.
 10 because, the agency said, the MRO did not follow manufacturer maintenance manual procedures for conducting liquid ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AAR Does Not Anticipate Long-Term Impact from Landing Gear Problem".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AAR Does Not Anticipate Long-Term Impact from Landing Gear Problem".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.